St. Catherine of Siena Church (Riverside, Connecticut)

-St. Catherine of Siena is a Roman Catholic church in the Riverside section of Greenwich, Connecticut.
+St. Catherine of Siena is a Roman Catholic church in the Riverside neighborhood of Greenwich, Connecticut.
 It is now part of the Parish of St. Catherine of Siena and St. Agnes within the Diocese of Bridgeport.

-St. Catherine´s has an annual carnival for one week in June or July.
+St. Catherine's has an annual carnival for a week in June or July.

 History

 The original church was established by the then Bishop of Hartford, John Joseph Nilan on May 8, 1913.
 Nicholas P. Coleman was appointed as the first pastor and helped construct the new church.
 The church building and rectory were subsequently dedicated the following year.
 The third pastor, John F. X. Walsh, was influential in guiding the construction of the church at its current location.
-The very large Colonial-style church was built in 1956 to the designs of the noted New York City- and Stamford-based ecclesiastical architect Gustave E. Steinback.
+The very large Colonial-style church was built in 1956 to the designs of the noted New York City and Stamford based ecclesiastical architect Gustave E. Steinback.
 Steinback was a renowned architect and designer of many distinguished churches in New York City and Chicago, and St. Catherine's was his last church design before his death in 1959.

 The parish of St. Catherine of Siena and the parish of St. Agnes were canonically merged July 1, 2019.
 A procession from St. Agnes to St. Catherine to mark the occasion was held on November 24, followed by a Mass celebrated by Bishop Frank Caggiano.